 The computer will end your exam when one of the three NCLEX cut-off rules is achieved:

-1. 95% confidence rule: After the minimum number of questions are taken (75), the test will end when the computer has reached a confidence interval of at least 95%.
+1. 95% confidence rule: After the minimum number of questions is taken (85), the test will end when the computer has reached a confidence interval of at least 95%.

 3. Run out of time (ROOT) rule: The test will automatically end if the maximum length of time is reached (5 hours).